vapor/blog/Content/posts/how-we-do-vapor-releases.md

 ## Vapor Releases

 Our release process is generally pretty simple.
-For everything outside of new major versions we treat each pull request as a new release.
-Each pull request will get tagged with one of three labels:
+For everything outside of new major versions, we treat each pull request as a new release.
+An accepted pull request will get tagged with one of three labels:

 * `no-release-needed` - this usually encompasses things like test changes, updates to CI or the README or updates to governance files.
 Basically anything that doesn't touch `Sources` and wouldn't result in any changes for people pulling in the code.
 * `semver-patch` - in following with SemVer guidelines this would be bug fixes that don't have an effect on the public API.